razvannesiu/Flagger/README.md

 - Implement single player mode:
   - [x] Display item in Start Menu.
   - [x] Implement single player action (screen).
+  - [x] Added dialog box that displays the correct answer (and informs the player if an answer is correct or not).
   - [x] Update rematch button, so that it works for single player mode.
+  - [x] Updated timer so that last 3 seconds of a question are displayed in red (works for multiplayer as well).
 - Implement a single-device multiplayer player mode:
   - [x] Display item in Start Menu.
+  - [x] Added scale animation (with an interpolator) to show when score gets updated.
   - [x] Implement multiplayer action (screen).
   - [ ] Randomly permute the answer choices for second player.
 - Implement a "Find flag" tool: